andrew-johnson-4/andrew-johnson-4/README.md

    * ✓ Bootstrap Compile a CLI
    * Bootstrap Compile a CLI that dumps S-Expression fragments
    * Bootstrap Compile a CLI that normalizes then dumps S-Expression fragments
+   * Bootstrap Compile a CLI that parses, normalizes, then dumps S-Expression fragments
-   * Bootstrap Compile a CLI that verifies, normalizes, then dumps S-Expression fragments
+   * Bootstrap Compile a CLI that parses, verifies, normalizes, then dumps S-Expression fragments
-   * Bootstrap Compile a fast CLI that verifies, normalizes, then dumps S-Expression fragments
+   * Bootstrap Compile a fast CLI that parses, verifies, normalizes, then dumps S-Expression fragments
    * Freeze a "canonical" bootstrap version
 3. [Relog Standard Library](https://github.com/andrew-johnson-4/InPlace/issues/7) having good performance and good feature completeness
    * Making Relog powerful is useful because it allows side-effects to be well-typed (nominally)